HugoM25/WE4A_Blog_Project/ReadMe.md

 <ins> Password saved inside database </ins> : To make sure the passwords of the user are not saved in plain text inside the database, we encrypt the password using php built-in functions.

+# Getting started

-# Installation
+## Installation

 If you want to try this site out you have to :

 - Clone this repository and extract it on your pc
 - Start a local server using a software like Uwamp/Xampp to make the backend works
-- Use the .sql file to install the database
+- Use the .sql file to install the database named we4a_twitter_clone_db (the database has been pre-filled with posts, users, likes, and so on)
 - Go to the SqlConnector.php file and make sure the password is `WE4A`

-- Open the `index.html` file in your favorite web browser
+## Launch the app locally

+Using Uwamp go to the www folder and open the `index.html` file.

+## Navigate

+By opening the `index.html` file you'll be welcomed by the main menu.
+You will not be connected and will have to click on the bottom left connexion icon.
+From this page you can either connect yourself to an existing account or create your own.

+After this you'll be redirected to the main page and will have acces to the main post feed.
+If you want to check your profile you can click on your name on your profile or the settings icon.

+From your profile's page you can edit your avatar by clicking on your current user image.

+You can create a post by clicking on the `write` icon on the left menu.
+After selecting your images and writing your text you can post it by clicking the send button.

 ## Text formatting